GLIMS-RGI/rgi_user_guide/_sources/regions/rgi18.md

 All glaciers in RGI 6.0 were replaced by new outlines.

-Glacier outlines in RGI 6.0 were mostly from 1978 (partly from 1988) and thus outdated due to large  glacier changes in glacier area since then.
-Outlines were replaced by the glacier inventory by {cite:t}`Baumann2021` which was derived from Sentinel-2 and Landsat 8 images acquired in 2016.
-To arrive at outlines closer to the year 2000 and accommodate for the challenging snow and cloud conditions, the 2016 outlines were manually adjusted based on Landsat 7 ETM+ images (pan-band) mostly acquired in the year 2000 (partly in 2002).
-Interpretation was facilitated by Sentinel-2 images from 2016 and 2019 as well as the "World imagery" layer of the ESRI Basemap.
-The extent of several (mostly small) glaciers was not changed when the available satellite images from 2000 or 2002 suffered from clouds or adverse snow conditions.
-New ice divides were calculated from the national 15 m resolution DEM of New Zealand.
-Further details about the processing can be found in {cite:t}`Paul2023`.
+Glacier outlines in RGI 6.0 were mostly from 1978 (partly from 1988) and thus outdated due to large changes in glacier area by year 2000.
+Outlines were replaced by new outlines based on the glacier inventory by {cite:t}`Baumann2021`, which had been derived from Sentinel-2 and Landsat 8 images acquired in 2016.
+Most of their outlines were manually adjusted for RGI 7.0 to come closer to the target year 2000 using Landsat 7 ETM+ images (pan-band) mostly acquired in 2000 (partly in 2002).
+Interpretation was further supported by Sentinel-2 images from 2016 and 2019 as well as the "World imagery" layer of the ESRI Basemap.
+The extent of several (mostly small) glaciers was not adjusted when the available satellite images from 2000 or 2002 suffered from clouds or adverse snow conditions.
+All ice divides were recalculated from the national 15 m resolution DEM of New Zealand.
+The modifications applied to the inventory by {cite:t}`Baumann2021` are further detailed in {cite:t}`Paul2023`.